jung-wan-kim/app-bmi/README.md

-# 📱 TikTok Clone - Flutter

-A TikTok clone app built with Flutter, featuring modern UI and video playback functionality.
+# 🛠️ App Forge

+Build mobile apps from Figma designs with AI

+## 🚀 Overview

+App Forge is an AI-powered tool that transforms Figma designs into fully functional Flutter applications.
+Simply provide your Figma design and let AI handle the code generation.

-## 🚀 Features
+## ✨ Features

-- ✨ Full-screen video feed with swipe navigation
-- ❤️ Like, comment, and share functionality
-- 📱 Bottom tab navigation (Home, Discover, Upload, Inbox, Me)
-- 🎬 Video playback with pause/play on tap
-- 🌈 TikTok-style upload button with gradient effect
-- 👤 User profile with stats and content grid
+- 🎨 **Figma to Flutter** - Convert Figma designs to Flutter code
+- 🤖 **AI-Powered** - Intelligent code generation using advanced AI
+- 📱 **Cross-Platform** - Generate iOS and Android apps from one codebase
+- 🔧 **Customizable** - Generated code is clean and easy to modify
+- ⚡ **Fast Development** - Reduce development time by 70%

 ## 🛠 Tech Stack

 - **Flutter** 3.24.5
 - **Dart** 3.0+
 - **flutter_riverpod** - State Management
-- **video_player** - Video Playback
 - **supabase_flutter** - Backend Integration
-- **cached_network_image** - Image Caching
+- **dio** - HTTP Client

 ## 📦 Installation